XCTEQ/XCFit/README.md

 * **Xcode Template Installation**

 This will install Xcode Templates with skeleton code to support BDD in iOS app.
-The templates are XCUI based Protocol-oriented BDD templates,  Page Object Templates, Cucumberish BDD Templates and OCSlim Fitnesse Templates (optional).
+The templates are XCUI-based Protocol-oriented BDD templates, Page Object Templates, Cucumberish BDD Templates and OCSlim FitNesse Templates (optional).
 The templates can be installed with [xcfit-RubyGem](https://rubygems.org/gems/xcfit) or [Homebrew](http://brew.sh).
-You need to select only one method of installtion.
+You need to select only one method of installation.
 The rubygem method is preferred.

 * **Framework Installation**

 XCFit Swift Framework provides pre-defined BDD Style steps with XCUITest to support Protocol-oriented BDD and writing tests using Page Object pattern.
-The supporting Frameworks like Cucumberish and OCSlim which cab be used to write BDD Steps.
+The supporting Frameworks like Cucumberish and OCSlim which can be used to write BDD Steps.
 XCFit Swift Framework is available on [XCFit-CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package manager.
 [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [OCSlimProject](https://github.com/paulstringer/OCSlimProject) are available on Cocoapods.

 ## Template Installation